nxadm/ctwrapper/README.md

 The creation of binaries found on the
-[releases tab](https://github.com/nxadm/ctwrapper/releases) is completely automated by Travis CI.
-The sha512 checkums files can be verified with the output of the
+[releases tab](https://github.com/nxadm/ctwrapper/releases) is completely automated by Travis CI and created from version tag in the repo.
+The sha512 checkums files can be verified with the output of the [Travis build](https://travis-ci.com/nxadm/ctwrapper.svg?token=3PQd6zsu83EBNA2LAEeq&branch=master).
-[Travis build](https://travis-ci.com/nxadm/ctwrapper.svg?token=3PQd6zsu83EBNA2LAEeq&branch=master).